 Question: "Why is it important to be familiar with church history?"

 Answer: In the minds of many, history is a subject to be tolerated when necessary, but ignored whenever possible.
 Sadly, this is also true for church history.
 The philosophy behind this attitude is that whatever was done in the past is dead and gone, but what is happening now is living and vital.
-But Solomon stated in Ecclesiastes 1:9-10 (ESV), “What has been is what will be, and what has been done is what will be done, and there is nothing new under the sun.
+But Solomon stated in Ecclesiastes 1:9-10, “What has been is what will be, and what has been done is what will be done, and there is nothing new under the sun.
 Is there a thing of which it is said, 'See, this is new'?
-It has been already in the ages before us.”
-Several times in Scripture we are told to learn from the things done in the past, that we may become wiser (1 Corinthians 10:11; Romans 15:4) and this is especially true regarding church history.
+It has been already in the ages before us” (ESV).
+Several times in Scripture we are told to learn from the things done in the past, that we may become wiser (1 Corinthians 10:11; Romans 15:4), and this is especially true regarding church history.

 Another reason to study church history is to help us liberate our thinking from the current fashions that shape our understanding of issues.
 Whether we like it or not, we are a product of our times, and the hot topics of our day inevitably inform our thinking.
-By getting the perspective of other ages on any given topic, we can weigh ideas that may otherwise escape our notice and judge whether those things are timeless truths or passing fancies.
+By getting the perspective of other ages on any given topic, we can weigh ideas that may otherwise escape.
 Reformed theologian J. W. Nevin said that his greatest sin as a young Christian was an inappropriate posture as to the facts of church history.
 He later realized that it was the life story of Christ's family, and thus his own story that connected him to Christ.